Academic Year Undergraduate Research Award (AYURA)

 5. An itemized budget and budget justification

-6. A brief description of your alternate research plans in the event of pandemic-related disruptions or other unforseeable circumstances
+6. A brief description of your alternate research plans in the event of unforeseeable circumstances

 Primary WashU Faculty Mentor Nomination

-3. Disciplinary Contribution: Discuss the potential contribution of the proposed project to the relevant field of inquiry.
-What new knowledge, insights, tools, community impact, etc. might be generated through this project?
+1. Disciplinary Grounding: Discuss how the proposed project builds on existing work in the relevant field of inquiry.
+What disciplinary gap, limitation or debate might be addressed through this project?
+What new knowledge, insights, tools, community impact, etc. might be generated?

-4. Student Preparation: Describe the student's ability and preparedness to undertake the proposed project.
+3. Student Preparation: Describe the student's capacity and preparedness to undertake the proposed methodological approach or creative process.
 What experiences or indicators demonstrate the student's readiness to complete this culminating work?

 5. Mentoring: Briefly outline your role in the project and how you hope to support the student in reaching project objectives.